DataSeer/dataseer-ml/Readme.md

 docker build -t grobid/dataseer:0.7.2-SNAPSHOT --build-arg GROBID_VERSION=0.7.2-SNAPSHOT --file Dockerfile.dataseer .
 ```

 The Docker image build take several minutes, installing GROBID, dataseer-ml, a complete Python Deep Learning environment based on DeLFT and pre-trained embeddings downloaded from the internet and pre-compiled.
-The resulting image is very large, more than 10GB, in particular due to the contained embeddings and models.
+The resulting image is very large, more than 16GB, in particular due to the contained embeddings, models and kilometers of Python libraries.

 - you can now run the `dataseer-ml` service via Docker: